Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Barrier methods are always a good way to prevent potato beetles from getting to your potatoes.
 Dig a trench around your potatoes and line it with plastic creating a bare area and fooling the beetles into thinking that there is nothing planted in the vicinity.
 Beetles are not too bright.

 Another good barrier method is floating row covers.
 They are "floating" because you just lay them loosely over your plants.
-The thin polyester material allows light and rain to get in but keeps insects out.
+The thin polyester material allows light and rain to get in but keeps insects out provided you anchor the sides using pins, rocks or bury them in soil.
 Since potatoes do not require pollination, you don't have to worry about preventing pollinating insects from getting to your plants.
 In the spring, row covers also keep in heat, warming the air and soil and encouraging your plants to grow faster.
 You can leave the row covers over your potatoes until you are ready to harvest.

 If you aren't squeamish, you can manually pick off the adults and larvae from your plants and kill them by either squishing them or dropping them into a container of soapy water.